techniq/svelte-ux/src/routes/docs/components/Icon/+page.md

 <div class="prose max-w-none">

 - Supports loading icons from path, svg as string, svg from URL, or as svg element via slot
-- Convient `data` prop to support most of the above use cases via a single prop through introspection
+- Convenient `data` prop to support most of the above use cases via a single prop through introspection
+- Simple in-memory cache when loaded via URL (and only loaded once)

 </div>